freeman-lab/pipeit/README.md

 > tiny package for making pipelines in python

 This package makes it easy to build simple pipelines in Python.
 It assumes functions come in one of three flavors
+- a `source` takes options and return data
+- a `pipe` takes data and options and returns data
+- a `sink` takes data and options and has side effects

+and you just string them together
 ```
 source ----> pipe ----> pipe -----> sink
 ```

-a `source` take options and return data a `pipe` take data and options and returns data a `sink` takes data and options and has side effects

 ## install